 How it works:

-You got to coinbase.com, register an account and enter your card details.
-There’s usually a verification stage but that can go quite quickly or slowly..seems to be luck of the draw.
+You go to a crypto onramp like Coinbase.com or Cash App, and register an account and enter your card details.
+There’s usually a verification stage but that can go quite quickly or slowly.
+It seems to be luck of the draw.
 Quickly would be an hour or less, slowly might be 24-48hrs.

-The initial setup and verification of an account on an exchange like coinbase can be annoying but once it’s set up it’s very easy to repeat the process, and can then you can send to whoever you like.
-For bonus points you can buy your BTC from coinbase (or whoever) and then keep it off exchange in a self-custody wallet like Electrum or Wasabi.
+The initial setup and verification of an account on an exchange like Coinbase can be annoying but once it’s set up it’s very easy to repeat the process, and can then you can send to whoever you like.
+For bonus points you can buy your BTC from Coinbase (or whoever) and then keep it off exchange in a self-custody wallet like Electrum or Wasabi.
+Storing your cryptocurrency in your own wallet protects you from having it confiscated or lost in the event anything should happen to the crypto onramp you bought it from.

 Where to buy crypto: